DucManhPhan/DucManhPhan.github.io/_posts/2020-12-06-Pessimistic-locking-and-Optimistic-locking.md

 To overcome this problem, we need to protect our data from multiple requests that interact the same table or row.
 So we need locking.

-There are two types of locking in RDBMS:
-1. Shared lock
-2. Exclusive lock

-And then we have some level lockings:
+Belows are some level lockings that we need to know:
 1. Database level locking

     This level locking does not use frequently in reality because it impacts to our system when encountering multiple session at the same time.